-The best-selling perfumes at Sephora: Chanel, Gucci, Lancome and more
+The best-selling perfumes at Sephora: Chanel, Gucci, Lancôme and more

 _______________________________________________________________________________

-Lancome: Idôle Eau de Parfum
+Lancôme: Idôle Eau de Parfum

-Created by three female perfumers, Lancome Idôle Eau de Parfum ($59 to $123; sephora.com) is a feminine fragrance that combines vanilla, rose and jasmine to create a sophisticated scent that still has modern touches.
+Created by three female perfumers, Lancôme Idôle Eau de Parfum ($59 to $123; sephora.com) is a feminine fragrance that combines vanilla, rose and jasmine to create a sophisticated scent that still has modern touches.
 One reviewer writes that they would "recommend this to anyone who loves floral and/or vanilla scents."

 Designed to easily transition from day to night, the scent has a certain uniqueness about it — which was, of course, intentional.
 "It's a soul-connecting fragrance which leads a woman to believe she can conquer anything she desires," says Adriana Medina, one of the perfumers who created Idôle.
 So, get ready to aim high.